Learning Fourier series with parametrized quantum circuits: Methods and setup

-As an example, if one chooses a simple, cyclic entanglement with one entanglement layer, $\CZ$ gates, and two rotation gates as a single-qubit unitary, one arrives at the circuit ansatz chosen in \cite{Skolik2022}.
-Furthermore, we consider circuits that are similar to the alternating layer ansatz \cite{Cerezo2021Cost, Nakaji2021} and the hardware-efficient ansatz \cite{Kandala2017, Nakaji2021} by using the entanglement gates to first connect qubits with even and then qubits with uneven index within an entanglement layer.
+As an example, if one chooses a simple, cyclic entanglement with one entanglement layer, $\CZ$ gates, and two rotation gates as a single-qubit unitary, then one arrives at the circuit ansatz chosen in Ref.~\cite{Skolik2022}.
+Furthermore, we consider circuits that are similar to the alternating layer ansatz~\cite{Cerezo2021Cost, Nakaji2021} and the hardware-efficient ansatz~\cite{Kandala2017, Nakaji2021} by using the entanglement gates to first connect qubits with even and then qubits with uneven index within an entanglement layer.

-In addition to the layered architectures, we include the proposed circuit structure for dQNNs \cite{Beer2020,Beer2021} as an ansatz type.
-The original circuit is depicted in Fig.~\ref{fig:dqnn_org}.
+In addition to the layered architectures, we include the proposed circuit structure for dQNNs in Refs.~\cite{Beer2020,Beer2021} as an ansatz type.
+The original circuit of Ref.~\cite{Beer2021} is depicted in Fig.~\ref{fig:dqnn_org}.
 This architecture uses qubits as neurons in analogy to classical neural networks.
-From each input and hidden layer, the qubits propagate their information to the next layer's qubits through a unitary $U^2$ consisting of two-qubit $\CAN$ gates which connect each qubit of the current layer with each qubit of the next layer (see Fig.~\ref{fig:dqnn_u2}).
+Quantum perceptrons $U^l_j$ propagate the information through a unitary $U^2$ consisting of two-qubit $\CAN$ gates which connect each qubit of the previous layer $l-1$ with the $j$th neuron of layer $l$ [see Fig.~\ref{fig:dqnn_u2}].
+In addition, parametrized single-qubit gates $U^1$ are applied to each qubit.
 Once the information is propagated, qubits of input and hidden layers are discarded, i.e., their values are not measured.
 The notation

-represents the number of input qubits $i$, the number of qubits of each hidden layer $h_j$ for all $H$ hidden layers, and the number of output qubits $o$ which is equal to one in this work.
+represents the number of input qubits $i$, the number of qubits of each hidden layer $h_j$ for all $H$ hidden layers, and the number of output qubits $\text{out}$ which is equal to one in this work.